Reims France: 10 Reasons Why It Is Worth Visiting

 Reason 6.
 Museum of Fine Arts

 Given the title a “city of Arts and History,” Reims exerts high efforts in preserving French heritage in itself.
-It does not only include the UNESCO Heritage Sites but also artworks and masterpieces.
+It includes not only the UNESCO Heritage Sites but also artworks and masterpieces.

 From what I have discovered, the Museum of Fine Arts in Reims covers all the main European art movements from the 16th to 20th centuries.
 They are even presented in Chronological order, giving visitors insights into how the age of human civilization affected the artistic minds of the people.

-This feature of the museum, with the 20,000+ artworks in it, for me, makes it a worthwhile destination in northern/eastern France.
+For me, this museum having 20,000+ artworks makes it a worthwhile destination in northern/eastern France.

 You can learn more about the Museum of Fine Arts in Reims and other museums in the city from the official website of the museums in Reims.
 There you can find the opening hours and entry fee of each museum in Reims also.